nrfconnect/sdk-nrf/include/net/nrf_cloud.rst

 For FOTA updates to work, the device must provide the information about the supported FOTA types to nRF Connect for Cloud.
 The device passes this information by writing a ``fota_v2`` field containing an array of FOTA types into the ``serviceInfo`` field in the device's shadow.
+:c:func:`nrf_cloud_service_info_json_encode` can be used to generate the proper JSON data to enable FOTA.
+Additionally, :c:func:`nrf_cloud_shadow_device_status_update` can be used to generate the JSON data and perform the shadow update.

 Following are the three supported FOTA types: